Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 in here — shells.

-The competitions were generally organized between two teams, named Left (who began the game, and usually had higher-ranking members){%fn%}In Japan, the left-hand side was traditionally considered the dominant or “masculine” side (see the [naming of shells below](#kai-awase-to-kai-oi)), the opposite of European tradition.
+The competitions were generally organized between two teams, named Left (who started the game, and usually had higher-ranking members){%fn%}In Japan, the left-hand side was traditionally considered the dominant or “masculine” side (see the [naming of shells below](#kai-awase-to-kai-oi)), the opposite of European tradition.
 In the <span class="noun" lang="ja-Latn">Heian</span> period,